 The controller lowers the light level by dimming the fixture output.
 Therefore, the controlled fixtures need to have a dimmable ballast or driver.
-This will need to be taken into account when selecting retrofit lamps and bulbs for the areas proposed for high/low control.
+This will need to be considered when selecting retrofit lamps and bulbs for the areas proposed for high/low control.